securityscorecard/node-sdk/examples/experimental-bare-app/readme.md

 ssc config
 ```

-> during the process specify wich enviroment you want to set
+> during the process specify wich environment you want to set

 **3.- Initialize your project**